torvalds/linux/Documentation/driver-api/media/v4l2-subdev.rst

 	media_entity_cleanup(&sd->entity);

-In that case, the subdev driver may set the link_validate field to provide its own link validation function.
-The link validation function is called for every link in the pipeline where both of the ends of the links are V4L2 sub-devices.
-The driver is still responsible for validating the correctness of the format configuration between sub-devices and video nodes.
+If a sub-device driver implements sink pads, the subdev driver may set the link_validate field in :c:type:`v4l2_subdev_pad_ops`to provide its own link validation function.
+For every link in the pipeline, the link_validate pad operation of the sink end of the link is called.
+In both cases the driver is still responsible for validating the correctness of the format configuration between sub-devices and video nodes.

 If link_validate op is not set, the default function :c:func:`v4l2_subdev_link_validate_default` is used instead.
 This function